meixuchen/region_satellite/README.md

 Go to :https://mybinder.org/, then enter: https://github.com/meixuchen/region_satellite as Github, Click launch.

-It will take about a while to build a Docker image at the first time.
+It will take about a while to build a Docker image in your local machine at the first time.
 If an image has already been built for the given repository, it will not be rebuilt next time.

+Aleternatively, enter: https://mybinder.org/v2/gh/meixuchen/region_satellite/master to directly interact with the Binder we created and shared in the server.

 ## Interacting with the notebooks